Luxendo/luxendo-image/README.md

 ### Image Data

+The image must be a 3d image, i.e., it needs to have *at least* two planes.
 The image data is stored in a h5 dataset called `"Data"`, as 3d array with 16-bit unsigned-integer (`uint16`) elements.

 If there are multiple datasets in one `.lux.h5` file, then they correspond to different resolution layers of a resolution pyramid: